DBC - Invesco DB Commodity Index Tracking Fund

 What is DBC?

 DBC is the ticker symbol for Invesco DB Commodity Index Tracking Fund, an listed exchange-traded fund.
-The Invesco DB Commodity Index Tracking (Fund) seeks to track changes, whether positive or negative, in the level of the DBIQ Optimum Yield Diversified Commodity Index Excess Return (DBIQ Opt Yield Diversified Comm Index ER or Index) plus the interest income from the Fund's holdings of primarily US Treasury securities and money market income less the Fund's expenses.
-The Fund is designed for investors who want a cost-effective and convenient way to invest in commodity futures.
-Listed on AMEX.
+The Invesco DB Commodity Index Tracking Fund (DBC) aims to replicate the performance, both positive and negative, of the DBIQ Optimum Yield Diversified Commodity Index Excess Return (DBIQ Opt Yield Diversified Comm Index ER or Index).
+Beyond merely tracking the index, the Fund also incorporates interest income derived primarily from its holdings of U. Listed on AMEX.
 DBC is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 What does the DBC options snapshot look like today?